wp-plugins/sgr-nextpage-titles/readme.txt

 == Description ==

-SGR Nextpage Titles is a plugin that will make you forget the old `<!--nextpage-->` tag because it allows to add more subpages of a post, giving each subpage a title.
+SGR Nextpage Titles is a WordPress plugin that will make you forget the old `<!--nextpage-->` code because it allows to add more subpages of a post, giving each subpage a title.
-SGR Nextpage will show an index, that will link to every subpage found in the post, if shortcode is present.
-It will show also an index on every page, in order to easily navigate between subpages.
+Then SGR Nextpage Titles will show an index, that will link to each subpage found in the post, if shortcode is present.
+It will show on every page, in order to easily navigate between subpages.

 = Make order in your posts! =
 Forget about too long posts, infinite height pages, diffculty to found a post section.
 With SGR Nextpage Titles you can divide every post into different subpages, giving them a title and obtaining an index that will show the summary of the post and will redirect your visitors to the desidered section (subpage) of your post.